EmotionOS/android_device_zte_axon7/README.md

-Copyright 2017 - The LineageOS Project
+Copyright 2017 - The EmotionOS Project

 Device configuration for ZTE Axon 7.
 =====================================